pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`y = float`

         The `y` coordinate of the center of the circle.
 It can be reassigned to move the circle.
-        Reassigning the x attribute will move the circle to the new `y` coordinate.
+        Reassigning the `y` attribute will move the circle to the new `y` coordinate.
         The `x` and `r` attributes will not be affected.

     .. attribute:: r